Extending the Tutte and Bollob\'as-Riordan Polynomials to Rank 3 Weakly-Colored Stranded Graphs: Rank half-edged stranded graphs and a generalized polynomial invariant

-We focus now on a trivial $p$--inner self-loop $e$.
-The relations \eqref{eq:kvep} can be determined without difficulty.
-We concentrate on the rest of the equations.
-Consider the faces $f_i$ in $e$ made with outer strands.
+We now deal with a trivial $p$--inner loop $e$.
+The relations \eqref{eq:kvep} can be determined without difficulty and so we concentrate on the rest of the equations.
+Consider the faces $f_i$ made with outer strands of $e$.
 For $p=0,1,2$, we have $f_{i}$, $1\leq i\leq 3-p$.
 These faces can be open or closed.
 We do a case by case study according to the number of open or closed faces among the $f_i$'s.

 - Assume that $3-p$ of $f_i$'s are closed.
-Cutting $e$ entails \bea && F_{\inter}(\cG\vee e) = F_{\inter} (\cG) -3 \,,\quad C_{\partial}(\cG \vee e) = C_\partial (\cG) +1 \, , \quad E_\partial(\cG \vee e) = E_\partial(\cG) +3 \,,\crcr && B_{\inter}(\cG \vee e) + B_{\ext}(\cG \vee e) = B_{\inter}(\cG) + B_{\ext}(\cG) \,, \\ && F_\partial(\cG \vee e) = F_\partial(\cG) + 3 \,. \eea Note that in this situation only the variation of the total number of bubbles can be known.
+Cutting $e$ entails \bea && F_{\inter}(\crrtG\vee e) = F_{\inter} (\crrtG) -3 \,,\quad C_{\partial}(\crrtG \vee e) = C_\partial (\crrtG) +1 \, , \quad E_\partial(\crrtG \vee e) = E_\partial(\crrtG) +3 \,,\crcr && B_{\inter}(\crrtG \vee e) + B_{\ext}(\crrtG \vee e) = B_{\inter}(\crrtG) + B_{\ext}(\crrtG) \,, \\ && F_\partial(\crrtG \vee e) = F_\partial(\crrtG) + 3 \,. \eea Note that in this situation only the variation of the total number of bubbles can be known.

 - Assume that $3-p-1$ of the $f_i$'s are closed and one is open.
-Cutting $e$ gives \bea && F_{\inter}(\cG\vee e) = F_{\inter} (\cG) -2 \,,\quad C_{\partial}(\cG \vee e) = C_\partial (\cG) \, , \quad E_\partial(\cG \vee e) = E_\partial(\cG) +3\,,\crcr && B_{\inter}(\cG \vee e) = B_{\inter}(\cG) -1\,, \quad B_{\ext}(\cG \vee e) = B_{\ext}(\cG) + 1\,, \\ && F_\partial(\cG \vee e) = F_\partial(\cG) +1 \,. \eea
+Cutting $e$ gives \bea && F_{\inter}(\crrtG\vee e) = F_{\inter} (\crrtG) -2 \,,\quad C_{\partial}(\crrtG \vee e) = C_\partial (\crrtG) \, , \quad E_\partial(\crrtG \vee e) = E_\partial(\crrtG) +3\,,\crcr && B_{\inter}(\crrtG \vee e) = B_{\inter}(\crrtG) -1\,, \quad B_{\ext}(\crrtG \vee e) = B_{\ext}(\crrtG) + 1\,, \\ && F_\partial(\crrtG \vee e) = F_\partial(\crrtG) +1 \,. \eea

 - Assume that $3-p-2$ of the $f_i$'s are closed and two are open.
-Cutting $e$ gives \bea && F_{\inter}(\cG\vee e) = F_{\inter} (\cG) -1 \,,\quad C_{\partial}(\cG \vee e) = C_\partial (\cG) -1 \, ,\quad E_\partial(\cG \vee e) = E_\partial(\cG) +3\,,\crcr && B_{\inter}(\cG \vee e) = B_{\inter}(\cG) \,, \quad B_{\ext}(\cG \vee e) = B_{\ext}(\cG) \,, \\ && F_\partial(\cG \vee e) = F_\partial(\cG)- 1\,. \eea Note that this case does not apply for $p=2$.
+Cutting $e$ gives \bea && F_{\inter}(\crrtG\vee e) = F_{\inter} (\crrtG) -1 \,,\quad C_{\partial}(\crrtG \vee e) = C_\partial (\crrtG) -1 \, ,\quad E_\partial(\crrtG \vee e) = E_\partial(\crrtG) +3\,,\crcr && B_{\inter}(\crrtG \vee e) = B_{\inter}(\crrtG) \,, \quad B_{\ext}(\crrtG \vee e) = B_{\ext}(\crrtG) \,, \\ && F_\partial(\crrtG \vee e) = F_\partial(\crrtG)- 1\,. \eea Note that this case does not apply for $p=2$.